IepIweidieng/TJAPlayer3/tja.md

 The specification and behavior of TJA in TaikoJiro (active in 2008–2013) was often considered the standard for many years.

-However, many extensions after are developed and adopted after TaikoJiro, especially since TJAPlayer2 for PC, and there lacks a cross-simulator standard.
+However, many extensions after are developed and adopted after TaikoJiro, especially since TJAPlayer2 for.PC, and there lacks a cross-simulator standard.

 Since around 2022, OpenTaiko (0auBSQ) and Project OutFox have started to collaborate on a new cross-simulator standardization, which is referred to as "OpenTaiko-OutFox standard" in this article.